darshan3104/yakshagana-loka-project-70/README.md

 ## IV.
 Key Features

-1. **Tonight's Shows:** A dynamic listing of performances scheduled for the current date, synchronized with the Firestore backend.
+1. **Tonight's Shows:** A dynamic listing of performances scheduled for the current date, backed by local offline JSON data with smart fallbacks.
 2. **Artist Directory:** A comprehensive database containing profiles, specializations, and career achievements of legendary and contemporary artists.
 3. **Performance Map:** An interactive mapping interface that allows users to find venues geographically and navigate to show locations.
 4. **Talamaddale Radio & AI Scholar:** An audio streaming platform enhanced with an AI-driven scholar that explains complex mythological dialogues in simple English and Kannada.